ClusterLabs/PAF/Quick_Start-CentOS-6.md

 pcs cluster auth srv1 srv2 srv3 srv4 -u hacluster
 ```

-On all other node, authenticate to the new node:
+On all other nodes, authenticate to the new node:

 ```
 pcs cluster auth srv4 -u hacluster